The Murray Arts Center of Mount Paran Christian School

 of the arts, thus transforming the culture for Christ.

 Equipped with technology that would rival even the most elaborate performing arts complexes in the world, the possibilities for growth in all areas of the arts are endless.
-The Murray Arts Center's rehearsal spaces, classrooms, audio and video equipment, and recording capabilities is conducive to enhancing the arts experience for MPCS students, families, and the community.
+The Murray Arts Center's rehearsal spaces, classrooms, audio and video equipment, and recording capabilities are conducive to enhancing the arts experience for MPCS students, families, and the community.

 Kristi Lynn Theatre

 The Kristi Lynn Theatre was named in memory of the wife of Don Dozier, former parent and a major benefactor of the Murray Arts Center.
 The Kristi Lynn Theatre (KLT) seats 577, with 404 downstairs, 14 in each of the balcony VIP boxes, and the final 145 making up the balcony.
 The front-of-house tech booth is equipped with a Solid State Logic digital audio console and a GrandMA light console.
-A control booth in the back of the house offers a second tech booth option as well as housing video and audio distribution options.
+A control booth in the back of the house offers a second tech booth option, as well as housing video and audio distribution options.
 A spotlight booth is located in the upper rear of the theater with two follow spots.
 The stage is extremely versatile, offering a rear-projector and giant viewing screen for any lecture-based events, black legs and scrim with a cyc for theatrical productions, and even a flown orchestra shell to enhance the sound of instrumental or vocal performances.

 The balcony includes two VIP boxes with adjoining VIP private lounges.
 Each box seats 14 guests.
 The mezzanine outside the balcony entrances provides a beautiful view of the Grand Lobby and a place for relaxing during intermission.